WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-20-Ruslan-Final-Report-GSoC19.md

 #### Wish I could do more

-Now, when I became comfortable with the project, I feel like I could have contributed more to the development of the command-line tool itself if I initially had more knowledge on the neuroscience topic.
+Now, when I became comfortable with the project, I feel like I could have contributed more to the development of the command-line tool itself if I initially had more knowledge in the neuroscience field.
-Nevertheless, Kirstie did her best to explain the gist of the major concepts and ideas to newbies like me, which allowed me to write documentation and to improve the code for conducting brain analysis, i.e. to improve the performance of small-world coefficient calculations.
+Nevertheless, Kirstie managed to explain the gist of the major concepts and ideas to newbies like me, which allowed me to write documentation and to improve the code for conducting brain analysis, i.e. to improve the performance of small-world coefficient calculations.

 ## What I learned